Five innovative uses of digital signage

 The Lookup campaign was a clever digital signage ploy to raise awareness of the ever-increasing list of destinations that British Airways now flies to.
 Antennae were used to communicate with BA jets flying within 200 kilometres of the digital signage, relaying the number of BA flights in the sky and their destinations at any point in time.
 The flights listed were only those visible in the sky to the naked eye.

 There are few more creative examples of using digital signage than in the Netherlands where one Italian restaurant took to the streets digitally to increase its footfall and offer renewed convenience to consumers.
 La Place had an interactive sign built 50 metres from its restaurant.
 Customers could speak to staff within the restaurant via a live streaming Skype-esque link, place orders and meet the chefs that make their food, before walking around the corner to pick up their order at their convenience.

 The Highest Goal – Adidas

 Last but by no means least, Adidas launched its “Highest Goal” marketing campaign amid the skyscrapers of the Japanese capital, Tokyo.
 The brand projected an interactive screen some 200 metres above the ground, with thousands of commuters and revellers able to see it.
 Consumers had to download the Adidas app to take part in the Highest Goal game, where people were asked to take virtual throw-ins toward Japanese soccer star, Shinji Kagawa.

-Signage doesn’t have to be boring or speak in plain English.
-Providing it adds everyday value to consumers and brings personality to brands, digital signage is surely here to stay.
+The above examples are proof that signage doesn’t have to be boring or speak in plain English.
+Providing it adds everyday value to consumers and brings personality to brands, digital signage is here to stay.